jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerMutableList/task.md

 ### Checking some conditions

-When developing applications, some invariants can often be true for values.
+When developing applications, we often need to keep some invariant values true.
-For example, if we are working with game cards and we know the maximum number of the cards, the list of cards can not have cards more than the maximum value.
+For example, if we are working with game cards and we know the maximum number of the cards, the list of cards can not exceed the maximum value.

-To handle these case you can use the [`require`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/require.html) built-in function, that throws an IllegalArgumentException if the value is false:
+To handle such a case, you can use the [`require`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/require.html) built-in function, which throws an IllegalArgumentException if the value is false:

 ```kotlin
 class GameCard(private val capacity: Int = 5) {